-The Company considers the cash flows that it expects to derive from financial assets in its assessment and management of liquidity risk, in particular, cash and cash equivalents, guaranteed investment certificates and sales taxes receivable and tax credits receivable.
+The Company considers the cash flows that it expects to derive from financial assets in its assessment and management of liquidity risk, in particular, cash, guaranteed investment certificates and sales taxes receivable.

-22. CONTINGENCIES AND COMMITMENTS
+22. CONTENGENCIES AND COMMITMENTS

 The Company is partially financed through the issuance of flow-through shares and, under the tax rules relating to this type of financing, the Company is committed to carrying out exploration and evaluation expenses.